pkelling/Hack-Computer/README.md

 * CPU takes 16 Bit instructions.
     + A load instruction loads a 15 bit number into A register
         - 0### #### #### ####   (spaces added for clarity)
-    + A instruction has the following format
+    + A compute instruction has the following format
         - 111a cccc ccdd djjj
         - 'a' specifies the second ALU input (Either register A or ram[A])
         - 'c' is the op code for the ALU